Sallemi7Dorsaf/AiOfAi-Workshop/README.md

 # AiOfAi-Workshop

-Paper: From Hype to Reality: Transformer-Based Models for Fake News Detection Performance and Robustness Revealed
+Paper:

-Dorsaf Sallami, Ahmed Gueddiche and Esma Aïmeur
+From Hype to Reality: Transformer-Based Models for Fake News Detection Performance and Robustness Revealed